-On July 27-29, 2012, I went to my seventh MotoGP race at Laguna Seca in Monterey, California since 2006.
-I’ve had the opportunity to see my favorite racer, Valentino Rossi #46, a.k.a.
-“The Doctor,” race before.
-Once again this year, I got a paddock pass and the Rev Limiter pass, and was able to see him “up-close and personal” a few times.
-However, this time once again everything was so completely different.
+On July 19-21, 2013, I went to my eighth MotoGP race at Laguna Seca in Monterey, California since 2006 to see my favorite racer, Valentino Rossi #46, a.k.a.
+“The Doctor,” race.
+As usual, I got a paddock pass and the Rev Limiter pass, and was able to see him “up-close and personal” a few times.
+Each experience is always different from the previous years.

 I went for all three days of the race again.
-The first day, I went with my coworker Alisa on Friday.
-She has never been to the front of the track so this was a new experience for her.
-As always, I was a good fan in that I was at the track really early in the morning trying to get photos of Rossi plus autographs.
-The Rev Limiter pass allowed me to go to the front of the track and take better photos of Rossi and the other riders.
-After the first practice, they allowed us to go to the front of the paddock while all the riders were there.
-I was able to see him how he looks during the race weekends when the camera crew is around, so that was cool.
+The first day, I went with my best friend Stephen and coworker Lea on Friday.
+They had never been to a race, so it was a new experience for them.
+As always, I was at the track really early in the morning trying to get photos of Rossi plus some autographs, but no luck.
+The Rev Limiter pass allowed me to go to the front of the track after the first practice while all the riders were there.
+I was able to see Rossi in the way he looks when the camera crew is around during the race weekends.

 Here are some of the pictures I took: